 Canada now joins Georgia, Uruguay and South Africa as one of the only four countries to have legalized recreational marijuana.

 However, as Canadians line up to legally purchase cannabis from government-run stores, many are still confused about the legislation and the new rules surrounding the use of pot.
 In this article, we give a brief rundown of the things you should know about marijuana legalization in Canada.
 You may also be curious about the hemp business as a whole and this will give you good insight into whether or not cannabis is the right business for you.

 No, you can’t light up in public (yet)

-Currently, recreational cannabis users are limited to smoking in the privacy of their homes using different CBD products and hookah accessories.
+Currently, recreational cannabis users are limited to smoking in the privacy of their homes using different cbd products and hookah accessories.
 However, a bill is currently making the rounds in Parliament that will permit marijuana to be smoked in areas where tobacco smoking is allowed.

 Even with this bill in place, smoking will still be forbidden at workplaces, restaurants, terraces, children’s playgrounds and most other establishments.
 You can browse around here to learn more about the bill and how it might effect people who consume marijuana.
 Pot use will also be restricted from those operating a vehicle of any kind and penalties can reach in the thousands for noncompliance.